-- Units, Frequency, & Duration: None.

-- Criteria for Subsequent Requests: None.

-- Recommended Clinical Approach: Transthoracic echocardiography can be useful for patients with possible cardiac etiology for chest pain or shortness of breath, heart failure, palpitations, arrhythmias, lightheadedness, dizziness, syncope, TIA, stroke, or peripheral embolic event.
-It can also be used for the evaluation of suspected valvular heart disease, pericardial disease, or pulmonary hypertension.
+Recommended Clinical Approach:

+Transthoracic echocardiography can be useful for patients with possible cardiac etiology for chest pain or shortness of breath, heart failure, palpitations, arrhythmias, lightheadedness, dizziness, syncope, TIA, stroke, or peripheral embolic event.
+12 It can also be used to evaluate suspected valvular heart disease, pericardial disease, or pulmonary hypertension.
 Appropriate use criteria for repeat echocardiograms are more stringent than first-time studies.

-- Exclusions: None.